 Tickets to Aiguille du Midi are expensive.

-Round trip tickets from Chamonix cost 75€ per person.
+Round trip tickets from Chamonix use dynamic pricing, ranging from 59€ to 83€ per adult.
+The earlier you book, the lower the price.
 These can be purchased online in advance or from the ticket office at the bottom station in Chamonix.
-You can get a cheaper price than this if you purchase your ticket online in advance.
-It’s possible to get a price of 55€ if you book your tickets online a month in advance or more.
-The downside to this is you will not have the weather forecast, so there’s a chance that you could be booking your tickets on a rainy or cloudy day.
-The website says tickets cannot be refunded, so once you make the purchase, you are locked in to that day.
+The downside to booking early is that you won’t yet have the weather forecast, so there’s a chance you could be locked into a rainy or cloudy day.
+The website says tickets cannot be refunded, so once you make the purchase, you are committed to that date.

-If you plan to ride the Panoramic Mont-Blanc, this is even more pricey, costing an additional 38€ per person (for a total price of 113€).
+If you plan to ride the Panoramic Mont-Blanc, this is even pricier, costing an additional 42.50€ per person (for a total price of 125.50€).
 This ticket cannot be purchased online in advance.
 You will purchase it from the cash desk once you get to Aiguille du Midi.

 When we did this, they did accept credit cards to pay for the Panoramic Mont-Blanc tickets.
 However, the credit card machine was not working so we had to pay in cash.
 So, make sure you have enough euros to cover the ticket price if this is something you want to do.